-Sure, the entire book, which has around 1200 pages, can be summarized in one basic concept: the five key principles for keeping people healthy.
-(1) enhance immunity, (2) make the environment safe (i.e. get rid of hazards in the environment, including toxic chemicals and dangerous pathogens), (3) promote sensible nutrition (i.e. eat the right kinds of food), (4) encourage sensible behavior, (5) discourage unhealthy behaviors like smoking cigarettes.
+The entire book, which has around 1200 pages, can be summarized in one basic concept: the five key principles for keeping people healthy: (1) Enhance immunity, (2) make the environment safe (i.e. get rid of hazards in the environment, including toxic chemicals and dangerous pathogens), (3) promote sensible nutrition (e. g., eat the right kinds of food), (4) encourage sensible behavior and (5) discourage unhealthy behaviors, like smoking cigarettes.
 This last point is especially interesting.
 Smoking was a huge problem when I was a medical student.
-Almost everyone, including my professor, would have a cigarette dangling from their lips, smoke drifting into their eyes - it was a remarkable site.
+Almost everyone, including my professor, would have a cigarette dangling from their lips, smoke drifting into their eyes—it was a remarkable site.
 Now, smoking rates have dropped substantially.
 This is largely thanks to the emphasis that has been placed on education and preventive medicine.

 Can you tell us a little bit about the “iceberg” concept and how you came up with it?